Spaghetti: Nutrition

+Pasta provides carbohydrates along with some protein, iron, dietary fiber, potassium, and B vitamins.
+Choosing a whole-wheat variety delivers significantly more fiber than pasta made from refined or degermed flour.

 Preparation

-Fresh or dry spaghetti is cooked in a large pot of salted, boiling water and then drained in a colander (Italian: scolapasta).
-Utensils used in spaghetti preparation include the spaghetti scoop and spaghetti tongs.
+Fresh or dried spaghetti is cooked in a large pot of salted, boiling water and then drained in a colander (Italian: scolapasta).
+Utensils used in its preparation include the spaghetti scoop and spaghetti tongs.

-In Italy, spaghetti is generally cooked al dente (lit. 'to the tooth'), fully cooked but still firm to the bite.
-It may also be cooked to a softer consistency.

-Spaghettoni takes more time to cook than regular spaghetti, and spaghettini less time.

-In southern Italy, spaghetti is sometimes placed in a dishcloth and broken into pieces to be served with vegetables, beans or in a broth.
-This originated at a time when the region was very poor, and broken pieces of spaghetti were sold at discount to prevent waste.
-Offcuts are still sold in parts of Italy, alone and as part of pasta mista (an assortment of pasta shapes), and some factories donate their broken pieces to hospitals and nursing homes.
+In Italy, spaghetti is generally cooked al dente (lit. 'to the tooth'), meaning it is fully cooked but still firm to the bite; however, it may also be cooked to a softer consistency.
+Spaghettoni takes more time to cook than regular spaghetti, whereas spaghettini takes less time.
+In southern Italy, spaghetti is sometimes placed in a dishcloth and broken into pieces to be served with vegetables, legumes or in a broth.
+This practice originated at a time when the region was very poor, and broken pieces of spaghetti were sold at a discount to prevent waste.
+Offcuts are still sold in parts of Italy, both alone and as part of pasta mista (an assortment of pasta shapes).
+Some factories donate their broken pieces to hospitals and nursing homes.